ndawlab/vectorRPE/README.rst

 5. Download `Matlab Engine API for Python <https://www.mathworks.com/help/matlab/matlab-engine-for-python.html?s_tid=CRUX_lftnav>`_.
 Make sure to add and save the entire ``virmen`` path from this repo.

+6. You will want to follow `these instructions <https://www.gymlibrary.ml/pages/environment_creation/#example-custom-environment>`_ to properly register for the environment.
+In particular, you will want to run: ``pip install -e .`` in the folder ``vectorRPE\gymvr``.
+Any time you edit the code in ``gymvr``, you will need to rerun that command to update the ``vr_gym`` environment.

-6. Check that the the custom gym environment works by running in python
+Check that the the custom gym environment works by running in python

 ::